Russia–Ukraine border

 The Russia–Ukraine border is the de jure international boundary between Russia and Ukraine.
 Over land, the border spans five Russian oblasts and five Ukrainian oblasts.
 Due to the ongoing Russo-Ukrainian War, which began in early 2014, the de facto border between Russia and Ukraine is different from the legal border recognized by the United Nations.
-As of 2024, Russia is militarily occupying a significant portion of Ukraine, and Ukraine is militarily occupying a very small portion of Russia.
+As of 2024, Russia is militarily occupying part of Ukraine, and Ukraine is militarily occupying a very small portion of Russia.